joanpaak/Master_thesis/README.md

 1) The algorithm for calculating bivariate CDF is crappy.
 Don't copy it from here.
 It runs into trouble if the integration limits are too big (in absolute units).

-2) The algorithms for approximating posterior predictive distributions are **slow**.
-These could--and *will*, I promise--be made faster.
-It's not even that hard.
-I think.

-3) Documentation is lacking, everything is too spaghetty.
+2) Documentation is lacking, everything is too spaghetty.

-4) Related to previous point, things should be more abstract, more modular.
+3) Related to previous point, things should be more abstract, more modular.

 Each one of these points will be rectified.
 I will be creating own repositories for these models, that is, repositories that are not about my Master's thesis and those will contain more advanced/better/faster versions all around.